intjelic/python-sfml/doc/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`sfeMovie <http://lucas.soltic.perso.luminy.univmed.fr/sfeMovie/>`_ has been ported to python.
+`sfeMovie <http://lucas.soltic.perso.luminy.univmed.fr/sfeMovie/>`_ has been ported to Python.
 For documentation and installation instructions, please consult the `website <http://openhelbreath/python-sfeMovie>`_.
 Just as the original project depends on SFML being installed, the new sfeMovie bindings depend on these SFML bindings.